Anna Lucasta (play): History

 The play Anna Lucasta was a breakthrough for writer Philip Yordan, who went on to a prolific career as a screenwriter.
 The story of a prostitute who struggles for respectability is similar to that of Eugene O'Neill's Anna Christie.
 Originally titled Anna Lukaska, Yordan's three-act drama was conceived as being about a Polish-American woman and her predatory family.
 When he was unable to find a Broadway producer for the play, Yordan offered it to the American Negro Theatre.
 Company founder Abram Hill obtained the rights and adapted it for an African-American cast.

 First produced in Harlem, it went on to become the first Broadway play with an all-black cast in a drama unrelated to race.
 The play ran for more than two years—a rare achievement at that time—and it was adapted twice for film.
 Anna Lucasta cast member Alice Childress was inspired to write the Obie Award-winning drama, Trouble in Mind (1955), based on her experiences in the production.

+According to Ben Maddow, Yordan based the script on "this B-girl that he knew from a Chicago bar whom he was tremendously in love with...
+The only person he ever expressed any tenderness for."
+He said Yordan optioned the play to Sidney Harmon who had produced Men in White and he found a black theatre group willing to do the play.